marciaj-sp1/HealDB/readme.md

     - Stores the final translation (manual if available, otherwise automatic).
     - Links active ingredients in Portuguese to corresponding DrugBank drugs in English, enabling the capture of related drug interactions.

+- **`translate_disease_descriptions.py`**
+  - Purpose: Updates the English descriptions of ICD-10 disease groups, categories, and subcategories in HealDB using WHO reference files and GPT-4 translation when necessary.
+This supports multilingual access and improves international interoperability.
+  - Key Processes:
+    - Loads ICD-10 English descriptions from official WHO CSV files (blocks.txt, categories.txt) and populates `ds_group_eng`, `ds_cat_eng`, and `ds_subcat_eng`.
+    - For ICDs not found in the reference files, translates the Portuguese descriptions into English using the OpenAI GPT-4 API.
+    - For subcategory translations, more context are provided, passing to the API the category translations when available.
+    - The translations are stored in the HealDB tables: `hd_icd_group`, `hd_icd_category`, and `hd_icd_subcategory`.

 ## **NLP Extraction**
 Scripts for extracting data using NLP techniques.